-Setting up a wireless network is different than a wired network.
-You will need to have a properly set up router first.
+Setting up a wireless network, or WiFi, is similar to setting up an Ethernet connection The Galaxy 3 Plus/Fire's Raspberry PI has built in WiFi.
+As before, you will need to have a properly set up router first.